 About Lane

 Lane Igoudin, Ph.D., is the author of A Family, Maybe, a transformative journey through foster adoptions to fatherhood (Ooligan Press, Portland State University, 2024).
-He has written extensively on parenting, spiritual growth, and LGBTQ issues for Adoption.com, Forward, Jewish Journal, Lambda Literary Review, and LGBTQ Nation.
-He has spoken about his parenting journey on NBC’s “Daytime” TV show, NPR and other radio stations, 30+ podcasts, as well as to live audiences throughout Southern California.
+He has written extensively on parenting, spiritual growth, and LGBTQ issues for Adoption.com, Forward, Jewish Journal, Lambda Literary Review, LGBTQ Nation, Parabola, and Tablet.
+He has spoken about his parenting journey on NBC-TV, NPR, dozens of radio and podcast shows, as well as to live audiences at many venues.
 Lane is professor of English and linguistics at Los Angeles City College and a past Andrew W. Mellon Fellow with the Humanities Division of UCLA.